hcheung01/higher_level_programming/0x0B-python-input_output/README.md

 12-student.py | class Student that defines a student by: (based on 11-student.py) 13-student.py | class Student that defines a student by: (based on 12-student.py) 14-pascal_triangle.py | function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n
+100-append_after.py | function that inserts a line of text to a file, after each line containing a specific string 101-stats.py | script that reads stdin line by line and computes metrics

 ## Directories
 ---